Take notice of time!

 Dr. Marijke C.M.
 Gordijn is founder/ CEO, shareholder and senior scientist of Chrono@Work.
 After finishing her Masters in Biology at the University of Groningen, The Netherlands, she worked for more than 25 years as a scientist specialised in human chronobiology and sleep at both the department of Chronobiology at the University of Groningen and the department of Psychiatry at the University Medical Center Groningen.
 In 2012, she founded Chrono@Work to improve the application of fundamental chronobiological knowledge in society.

 In addition to being director of Chrono@Work, Marijke Gordijn is appointed as a guest researcher at the University of Groningen.
 She is regularly asked to advise the Health Council of the Netherlands.
-She is currently president of the Society for Light Treatment and Biological Rhythms and co-founder/board member of both Chronotherapy Network Netherlands and the Good Light Group.
+She has been on the board of the Dutch Sleep Foundation, of the Society for Light Treatment and Biological Rhythms and has chaired the scientific committee of the Dutch Sleep Foundation.
+She is currently board member of the Good Light Group, where she is co-founder and is co-founder of Chronotherapy Network Netherlands.

 Advisory board